 6.2.3.
-ENTERPRISE INFORMATION SYSTEMS
+ENTERPRISE INFORMATION SYSTEMS (EIS)

-Enterprise Information Systems (EIS) is responsible for designing, implementing, and supporting Georgia Tech's administrative information systems; developing and maintaining the Institute's data repository; and providing information management support to all departments.
+EIS is responsible for designing, implementing, and supporting Georgia Tech's administrative information systems; developing and maintaining the Institute's data repository; researching and evaluating new software tools; and providing technical project management and support to all administrative system customers.